Sequences of Bivariate Bicycle Codes from Covering Graphs: Graph and Code Automorphisms

-By the definition of a lift of a CSS code automorphism, $\tilde{V}_i = \tilde{U}_i$.
-An analogous argument holds for the $X_i$ and $\tilde{X}_i$ operators. \end{proof} In short, if a base automorphism sends the base logical $Z_i$ operator to a different logical operator $U_i$, then the lifted automorphism will send the corresponding cover logical operator $\tilde{Z}_i$ to a logical operator $\tilde{V}_i$ that is necessarily the lift of $U_i$.
+In short, if the conditions of the preceding proposition are met and a base automorphism sends the base logical $Z_i$ operator to a different logical operator $U_i$, then the lifted automorphism will send the corresponding cover logical operator $\tilde{Z}_i$ to a logical operator $\tilde{V}_i$ that is necessarily the lift of $U_i$.

 \begin{ex} In Example \ref{ex:logical-lift-2}, we showed that the $[[54,8,6]]$ BB code is a triple cover of the $[[18,8,2]]$ BB code.
 We use the base and lifted logical basis given there in what follows.